 But, songs, and more importantly, harmony are much more complex than our typical G-shaped, capo 2, song forms we search for on the internet.

-If you learn the chords of the song as they relate to a particular scale, you can take these chord structures and apply them to your own songs and ideas.
+If you learn the chords of the song as they relate to a particular scale, you can take these chord structures and apply them to your songs and ideas.

-In other words, you could take the exact same scale degrees, change them to minor instead, and maybe add some kind of inversion or extended chord for an entirely new creation.
+In other words, you could take the same scale degrees, change them to minor instead, and maybe add some kind of inversion or extended chord for an entirely new creation.
 This leads to my next point…

 3) It’s A Good Starting Place For Creation